-The European Commission introduced legislation in 2014 that requires Member States to publish annually, certain details of the amounts paid to their CAP beneficiaries on a website hosted by each Member State.
-Specific data must be published for all beneficiaries on this searchable website.
+We publish data about the payments we make to beneficiaries.
+The data will be published for all beneficiaries on a searchable website.
 The data will be updated annually and remain available on this website for only two years from the date it is published.
 It will include the name and locality of the beneficiary, and details of the amounts and schemes for which subsidy has been paid.
-However, for those receiving less than the equivalent of €1,250 in grant subsidies, the name of the beneficiary will be withheld.
-The first data published in this format was made available from 31 May 2015 and covered all payments made in the period 16 October 2013 to 15 October 2014.
-Any payments arising from the submission of a SAF 2020 will not be published before 31 May 2021.
+However, for those receiving less than £1113 in grant subsidies, the name of the beneficiary will be withheld.
+Any payments arising from the submission of a SAF 2021 will not be published before 31 May 2022.